 When sofritas, the first dedicated vegetarian/vegan protein option, was rolled in at Chipotle’s West Coast locations, I waited with bated breath for it to reach me here on the East Coast.
 Spicy shredded tofu, braised with fresh spices in adobo sauce?
 Sign me up, right?
 I’m happy to say that, at least for me, sofritas totally lived up to my expectations when it finally got to Baltimore.
 Spicy, juicy, and full of flavor, it was a great addition to my vegan burrito.
-So why make a copycat sofritas at home when the real thing is so good?
+So why make a copycat sofritas at home when the original is so good?
 I’ll tell you my reasons 🙂

 - Chipotle’s sofritas is a little on the salty side.
 Combined with the salsas and beans that they offer, it can make for an overall too-salty meal.
 By making sofritas at home you can control the salt level yourself, depending on your tastes and what the accompaniments are.